bitpay/bitcore-lib/docs/networks.md

 ## Regtest

 The regtest network is useful for development as it's possible to programmatically and instantly generate blocks for testing.
 It's currently supported as a variation of testnet.
-Here is an example of how to use regtest with the Bitcore Library:
+Here is an example of how to use regtest with the Dashcore Library:

 ```js
 // Standard testnet